123sites/prework-study-guide/README.md

 ## Description

 I was motivated to create this so I would have something to look back on as a guide.
-This will help me remember the terms and be able to distinguish between HTML, CSS, Git, and JavaScript.
+This will help me remember the terms and I will be able to distinguish between HTML, CSS, Git, and JavaScript.
 Git was new to me, but I learned a lot quickly!

 ## Installation